 The Government proposes to give land for the erection of a slaughter house,at Cornelian Bay; being near the river, most cattle vessels would be able to land their cargoes there.
 The matter has been discussed in the Municipal Council.
 Alderman Lipscombe objects to the site, and proposes another near-Captain Goldsmith’s ship-building yard.
 The whole matter is to be submitted to the Legislative Council.
 The municipality spends at present about £16,000 per annum for salaries and labours, and it proposes to ask the Government for endowments of land and grants from the sale of land; the latter they are not likely to obtain at present, because the Government wants money for general purposes….

 The patent slip and shipyard at the Queen’s Domain in Hobart was established by Captain Edward Goldsmith in 1854 from machinery he brought out from London on the Rattler.
 He obtained a long lease on the foreshore of the Domain from Sir William Denison to lay the slip on the condition that the terms of the lease were fulfilled.
-He withdrew from the lease in 1855 for several reasons: massive costs for which he was not reimbursed; Lipscombe’s proposal of a slaughterhouse in the vicinity; the sudden death from fever of his 25 yr old son Richard Sydney Goldsmith the previous year; and a desire to return to Kent in retirement.
+He withdrew from the lease in 1855 for several reasons: massive costs for which he was not reimbursed; Lipscombe’s proposal of a slaughterhouse in the vicinity; the sudden death from fever of his 25 yr old son Richard Sydney Goldsmith the previous year; and a desire to return to Kent, UK, in retirement.
 Alexander McGregor bought Captain Goldsmith’s interest in 1855, in answer to this advertisement:

 Notice of Captain Goldsmith’s sale at the slip, Hobart Courier, 12th November 1855.